P1ntas/Large-Scale-Software-Development/docs/product.md

 - **Apache Storm**: This systems is responsible for the data processing and the data filtering.
 It is also responsible for the communication between the databases and the **MLM**.

-- **Machine Learning Model**: This model is responsible for the prediction of the sensors data.
-We will use most likely **PyTorch** to build and train it.
+- **PyTorch**: PyTorch was used to create the **Machine Learning Model** that is responsible for the prediction of the sensors data.
 The results of a prediction will be sent to the **Apache Storm** instance, so that it can be processed and filtered or it can be sent directly to the **PostgreSQL** database.

 - **Grafana**: Grafana is the tool that is used to display the metrics to the final user.
 It shows the metrics via dashboards, and also displays alerts when they are triggered.
 The Grafana instance queries both the **Prometheus** and the **PostgreSQL** databases on a given interval and dashboard load, respectively.
 The user can manipulate the queries that are sent in an intuitive way, so that he can filter the data that he wants to see.
 From here, the user can also trigger any action through the outside systems, just like turning off a system.

+- **DINASORE**: The DINASORE platform allows the implementation of python Function Block (FB) based pipelines for sensor integration, data processing, and systems control.
+It uses the OPC-UA protocol to allow communication with the other industrial components.

 ## Sprint Reviews